This article is part of a larger series on POS Systems.

-We narrowed our list of over 40 POS systems to the best six for mobile.
+We narrowed our list of over 40 POS applications to the best seven for mobile.
 Here’s what we found:

-- PayPal Zettle: Best for small local shops or solopreneurs with international online sales
+- PayPal Zettle: Best for small businesses with international online sales

 - Lightspeed: Best for restaurants and stores with complex inventories

-We pulled from decades of experience by our researchers, both in personal use and from studying and testing these systems.
+We pulled from decades of experience by our researchers, both from personal use and studying and testing these systems.
 Then we combined the feedback of long-term, real-world users who have posted reviews on trusted third-party sites.
-We considered the features and ease of use of both the countertop system and the mobile applications or devices.

 Click through the tabs below for our full evaluation criteria: